IBUNHABIBU/react/my-app/README.md

 Name: Leibinger-PRM-6K - Hydraulic unit
 Description:
-1- Install Refurbish-Kit for main pump
+1- I have installed the Refurbish-Kit for main pump
-2- Install Refurbish-Kit for suction pump
-3- Rinse / flush the drop ball viscometer very well
-4- Change main filter
+2- I have installed the Refurbish-Kit for suction pump 3- I have rinsed  / flush the drop ball viscometer very well 4- I have changed the main filter
 5- I have checked the ventilation tube (from the ink reservoir tank) for soiling which can cause clogging 6- I have checked the inlet filter for head ventilation and if necessary replace it (for double reciprocating pump) 7- I have checked  all tubes, connections and fitting screwing for a fix seat and leak tightness